 They May Not Clean and Sanitize the Unit Properly

 When purchasing a used unit, you want to make sure the unit is cleaned and sanitary.
 Some bacteria can remain active for relatively long periods of time.
-Purchasing from an authorized reseller insures the unit has been appropriated clean and disinfected.
+Purchasing from an authorized reseller ensures the unit has been appropriately cleaned and disinfected.

 They Do Not Offer Customer Support

 Research shows over 70% of customers have questions or need additional help over the time they are using the product.
-Peace of mind knowing there is help available should questions arise is beneficial in the operation of medical equipment.
+Peace of mind knowing that there is help available should any question arise, is beneficial in the operation of medical equipment.

 They Do Not Offer Factory Trained Inspections